S.R. 37 Martinsville 2021 Closure

 State Road 37 is closed in Martinsville for most of 2021.
 The nearly 5-mile section of S.R.
 37 extends from S.R.
 39 to Morgan Street, just north of S.R.
 44. During the closure, crews are building a section of the future I-69 that will connect Martinsville to Indianapolis by the end of 2024.
 The full closure allows crews to work faster and safer, saving a full year of construction.

 Frequently Asked Questions

 S.R.
-37 will be closed in Martinsville, from S.R.
+37 is closed in Martinsville, from S.R.
 39 to Morgan Street, in 2021.
-The closure is expected to begin in early 2021 and continue for most of the year.
+The closure began in early 2021 and continue for most of the year.